Pyristix/would-you-rather-battle-bot/README.md

 - scikit-learn
 - discord.py

-The bottom three dependencies can be installed using the pip command that comes with Python 3.
+The dependencies below Python 3 can be installed using the pip command that comes with Python 3.

 ### Installing the bot